aragon/aragon-court/docs/4-entry-points/3-dispute-manager.md

     - **Dispute ID:** dispute identification number
     - **Round ID:** adjudication round identification number
     - **Ruling:** Ruling number proposed by the entity confirming the appeal
 - **Authentication:** Open.
-Implicitly, only accounts that have open an ERC20 allowance with an amount of at least the required appeal confirmation collateral to the `DisputesManager` module can call this function
+Implicitly, only accounts that have open an ERC20 allowance with an amount of at least the required appeal confirmation collateral to the `DisputeManager` module can call this function
 - **Pre-flight checks:**
     - Ensure that the Court term is up-to-date.
 Otherwise, perform a heartbeat before continuing the execution.
     - Ensure a dispute object with that ID exists
     - Ensure an adjudication round object with that ID exists for the given dispute
     - Ensure that the adjudication round was appeal and can still be confirmed
     - Ensure that the given ruling is different from the one proposed by the appealer
-    - Ensure that the given ruling is either refused or one of the possible rulings supported by the `DisputesManager` module
+    - Ensure that the given ruling is either refused or one of the possible rulings supported by the `DisputeManager` module
 - **State transitions:**
     - Update current Court term if needed
     - Create a new adjudication round object and set the draft term right after the end of the final adjudication phase of the current dispute round